COST GUIDE

 Integral Garage Electrical Costs

-An integral or attached garage shares a wall with the house, making the electrical installation significantly simpler.
-There is no external cable run, no armoured cable, and no trenching.
-The circuits are fed from the main house consumer unit through the party wall.
+An integral or attached garage shares a wall with the house, which removes the external cable run, the armoured cable and the trenching from the job entirely.
+Circuits are fed from the main house consumer unit through the party wall.

-For an integral garage, standard 2.5mm² twin and earth cable is acceptable for the socket circuit inside the garage wall, provided it is run in a safe zone or mechanically protected.
-The supply from the house consumer unit to the garage can be via the party wall without armoured cable if entirely within the building structure.
+Inside an integral garage, standard 2.5mm² twin and earth is fine for the socket circuit provided it runs in a permitted zone or is mechanically protected.
+Because the run stays within the building structure, no armoured cable is needed.

 04 · Cost Guide